-4 Appoir ntments and Dismissals - reserved to Trust Board Subject to Trust's Standing Orders: 4.1 Appointment of Vice Chair of the Trust Board.
-4.2 Appoint and dismiss committees (and individual members) which are directly accountable to the Trust Board.
-4.3 Appoint, appraise, discipline and dismiss executive directors, subject to Standing Orders. (intentionally blank) 4.4 Confirm appointment of members of any committee of the Trust as representatives on outside bodies.
-4.5 Approve proposals of the Remuneration Committee regarding directors and senior employees and those of the Chief Executive for staff not covered by the Remuneration Committee.
+4 Appoir ntments and Dismissals - reserved to Board of Directors Subject to Trust's Standing Orders: 4.1 Appointment of Vice Chair of the Board of Directors.
+4.2 Appoint and dismiss committees (and individual members) which are directly accountable to the Board of Directors.
+4.3 (intentionally blank) 4.4 Confirm appointment of members of any committee of the Trust as representatives on outside bodies.
+4.5 Approve proposals of the Chief Executive for staff not covered by the Remuneration Committee.
 4.6 Appoint and remove the Company Secretary.
-5 Strateg gy, Business Plans and Budgets - reserved to Trust Board 5.1 Define the strategic aims and objectives of the Trust.
+5 Strate gy, Business Plans and Budgets - reserved to Board of Directors 5.1 Define the strategic aims and objectives of the Trust.
 5.2 Approve proposals for ensuring quality and developing clinical governance in services provided by the Trust, having regard to any guidance issued by the Secretary of State.
 5.3 Approve the Trust's policies and procedures for the management of risk.
 5.4 Approve Outline and Final Business Cases for Capital Investment in excess of £500,000 (and up to £5m) [see delegated limits in SFI's].
-5.5 Approval annually of plans in respect of anticipated income and the application of available resources ( revenue budgets) and capital investment programme (including approval of all applications for loans to finance the Trust's capital investment programme).
-5.6 Approve annually Trusts proposed organisational development proposals.
+5.5 Approval annually of plans in respect of anticipated income and the application of available resources (revenue budgets) and capital investment programme (including approval of all applications for loans to finance the Trust's capital investment programme).
+5.6 Approve annually Trust's proposed organisational development proposals.
 5.7 Ratify proposals for acquisition, disposal or change of use of land and/or buildings.
 5.8 Approval of the opening or closing of any bank or investment account.
-5.9 Approve proposals on individual contracts (other than NHS contracts) of a capital or revenue nature amounting to, or likely to amount to over [refer to SFI's Standing Orders ] [£5400,000] over a 3 year period or the period of the contract if longer.
-5.10 Approve proposals in individual cases for the write off of losses or making of special payments above the limits of delegation to the Chief Executive and Finance Director Director of Finance (for losses and special payments) previously approved by the BeardTrust Board.
+5.9 Approve proposals on individual contracts (other than NHS contracts) of a capital or revenue nature amounting to, or likely to amount to ove [refer to SFI's] [£500,000] over a 3 year period or the period of the contract if longer.
+5.10 Approve proposals in individual cases for the write off of losses or making of special payments above the limits of delegation to the Chief Executive and Director of Finance (for losses and special payments) previously approved by the Board of Directors.
 5.11 Approve proposals for action on litigation against or on behalf of the Trust above the limits of delegation to the Chief Executive and Director of Finance.
 5.12 Approve Private Finance Initiative proposals or any new, novel or contentious funding arrangements.
 5.13 Approve individual compensation payments.

-6 Policy Determination - reserved to Trust Board Approve management policies including personnel policies incorporating the arrangements for the appointment, removal and remuneration of staff.
+6 Policy Determination - reserved to Board of Directors re management policies including personnel policies incorporating the ements for the appointment, removal and remuneration of staff.